Dinamiko/docu/readme.txt

 == Description ==

-Docu it's a simple but flexible documentation plugin that allows you to document your products with ease.
+Docu is a simple but flexible documentation plugin that allows you to document your products with ease.
 <a href="http://wp.dinamiko.com/demos/docu" target="_blank">Docu Demo and Documentation</a>

 = Features =

-* Create Categories and Docs the same way as you create Categories and Posts in WordPress
 * Order Doc Categories and Docs with drag and drop in the admin
 * Docu Sidebar Widget that displays a search form and a list of all categories
 * Flexible template system that allows template overrides in an upgrade safe way